Buffalo Shout, Salmon Cry:

 Study guide available separately.

-Also see the following reviews:
+Also see the following reviews/references:

 “Let me tell you, this book has rocked my world.
 I feel overwhelmed and at a complete loss as to how to proceed as a white Christian "settler".
 In all my public education growing up in Ontario I was not informed of the true nature of Canada’s story as this book brings to light.
 It’s very disturbing and humbling.
 Even in my post secondary studies (in Mennonite institutions!)
 I cannot recall hearing Indigenous-settler issues being raised as a concern for the church to address, and I have not until this year thought of myself as a "settler".
 Your book leaves no room whatsoever for us colonizers to wiggle out of responsibility for a deep unhealed tragedy in this land.
 I look forward to meeting you soon, and hope to learn from yourself and others how to move out of the paralysis and into redemptive responses to this whole reality.
 Thank you for bringing us this book, I hope it will generate many significant steps toward understanding, respect and healing.” – Kevin Drudge, Winkler, MB